Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: GravSphere recovered profiles

 \section{\textsc{GravSphere} recovered profiles}

-In this appendix, we show the surface brightness profile and the three velocity profiles (line-of-sight, radial and tangential) recovered by \textsc{GravSphere} for the case of the heavily disrupted simulation (Fig.~\ref{fig:disrupted_profs}) and for the real SMC (Fig.~\ref{fig:realSMC_profs}).
+In this Appendix, we show the surface brightness profile and the three velocity profiles (line-of-sight, radial and tangential) recovered by \textsc{GravSphere} for the case of the heavily disrupted simulation (Fig.~\ref{fig:disrupted_profs}) and for the real SMC (Fig.~\ref{fig:realSMC_profs}).
+As can be seen in both cases, the LOS data provides most of the constraining power to the model.